dotnet/dotNext/docs/features/metaprogramming/lambda.md

 ```

 # Implicit result
-Lambda function builder has implicitly declared _Result_ variable which can be used to set function result without returning from it.
-If _Result_ variable is not used then builder performs optimization and will not emit declaration of local variable in the final expression tree.
+Lambda function builder can have optional _result_ variable which is used to set function result without returning from it.

 ```csharp
 using System;